In the UK and Ireland alone, over 6,000 people died by suicide in 2018.*

 - Childline is available for children and young people under 19 on 0800 1111

-- Scheduling an appointment with a professional therapist, or e counselling if that is more appropriate
+- Scheduling an appointment with a professional therapist, or e counselling if that is more appropriate.
+Staff and students at CAW can access counselling on an ongoing basis, further information can be found the student support section of our website.

 - Reading others’ stories of hope and recovery.
 Sometimes reading how others have made it through tough times can help you navigate your own situation